-A significant advantage is realized when the complementary filtering process is implemented by passing the 37 time series signals through a low-pass filter (LPF) of a design similar to that of the HPF.
-Again, the cutoff velocity was set to $\pm 2$ m s-1, but the filter was designed to attenuate the precipitation echo.
-However, by temporally filtering before imaging, the input-filtered signal originates from a wider angular region than would have been the case if imaging had been performed first.
+A significant advantage is realized when the complementary filtering process is implemented by passing the 37 time-series signals through a low-pass filter (LPF) of a similar design to that of the HPF.
+Again, the cutoff velocity was set to $\pm 2 \text{ m s}^{-1}$ but the filter was designed to attenuate the precipitation echo.
+However, by temporally filtering before imaging, the input filtered signal originates from a wider angular region than would have been the case if imaging had been performed first.
 At large off-vertical angles, the geometric projection (radial velocity) of the fall speed of the precipitation may be small enough to allow a precipitation signal to pass through the filter.
 Although much more cumbersome and computationally expensive, imaging before temporal filtering would mitigate this possible artifact.
-Nevertheless, given the ±12.5° transmit beamwidth, this filter leakage effect should be small.
-The resulting synthesized clear-air echo power is provided in Fig. 7.
-Note how the filtering/imaging process reveals coherent structure in the time history that was completely masked by precipitation in Fig. 3.
-In particular, the lower panel of the figure (2005-2105 UTC) shows a braided structure at an altitude of 100-500 m for 2005-2025 UTC.
+Nevertheless, given the $\pm 12.5^{\circ}$ transmit beamwidth this filter leakage effect should be small.
+The resulting synthesized clear-air echo power is provided in Figure 7.
+Note how the filtering/imaging process reveals coherent structure in the time history that was completely masked by precipitation in Figure 3.
+In particular, the lower panel of the figure (2005-2105 UTC) shows a braided structure at an altitude of 100-500 m for time 2005-2025 UTC.
 It would have been impossible to study these echoes without the use of the LPF and imaging.